temporalio/temporal-learning/docs/getting_started/dotnet/first_program_in_dotnet/index.md

 The Worker continues running, waiting for more Tasks to execute.

-Switch back to the terminal window where your `dotnet run RunWorkflow.cs` program is running, and you'll see it's completed:
+Switch back to the terminal window where your `dotnet run --project MoneyTransferClient` program is running, and you'll see it's completed:

 ```output